-In 1874 the Crowns area was abandoned because the ores were worked out.
+During 1874 the Crowns area was abandoned because the ores were worked out.
 The lower engine house contained a 36″ Pumping engine which worked from 1835-1895 draining this section of the mine.

 The owners kept the mine working a further 20 years until 1895.
 Closure finally came for the great mine when the undersea Wheal Cock section was flooded when a dam underground failed.
-That and the low price of Tin was the end of the old mine.
+That and also the low price of Tin was the end of the old mine.

-The story of the mine still went on, in 1905 a new company reopened the sett.
+So the story of the mine still went on, in 1905 a new company reopened the sett.
 The Tin price had risen and things were promising.
 A new vertical shaft “Allen’s Shaft” was sunk, new surface plant and processing were installed.